9984/2017.9984.io/README.md

 ### Adding / editing speakers & talks

-Each content item is represented as a Markdown file with YAML at the top.
+Each content item is represented as a Markdown file with YAML at the top. providing metadata.
 The data should look something like this:

 ```
 ---